idvorkin/idvorkin.github.io/_d/psychic-weight.md

 ### Bathroom remodel feeling "f@#\$" over

-During our bathroom remodel, I felt the contractor was trying to f#\$ us over, and I got incredibly wroked up, I couldn't sleep for multiple days.
-Ultimetly, the contractor corrected the work, but me getting worked up, just made me a mess.
+During our bathroom remodel, I felt the contractor was trying to f#\$ us over, and I got incredibly worked up, I couldn't sleep for multiple days.
+Ultimately, the contractor corrected the work, but me getting worked up, just made me a mess.

 ### Insecurity around money